Vector Design: a complete guide to tools, formats and workflows (2026)

 :quality(75))

-In real workflows, designers rarely choose one or the other, they use both together.
-A typical project might involve vector-based layouts and icons combined with raster images or textures.
-For example, a website might use SVG icons (vector) alongside product photos (raster), or a brand identity might combine a vector logo with photographic content.
+In real workflows, designers rarely choose one or the other, they use both.
+A website might use SVG icons (vector) alongside product photos (raster).
+A brand identity might combine a vector logo with photographic content.
+As design systems need to work across devices, vector graphics provide the flexibility and consistency that raster formats can't match.

 Bezier curves and precision in vector design